 In a society where body image is a constant topic of media attention, it’s easy to obsess over appearances.
 For some people, focus on body image becomes a destructive obsession so dangerous as to be life-threatening.
-The result is what doctors call an eating disorder.
+The result is what doctors call disordered eating.
 The two most common are anorexia nervosa and bulimia nervosa.
-However, purging disorder is another manifestation of a distorted body image.
-To help drug and alcohol addiction clients experiencing its effects, purging disorder treatment is often necessary.
+However, purging disordered eating is another manifestation of a distorted body image.
+To help drug and alcohol addiction clients experiencing its effects, purging disordered eating treatment is often necessary.
 Without treating both conditions simultaneously, recovery will be compromised.

 This condition features frequent self-purging of food by various means including inducing vomiting or misusing enemas, laxatives or diuretics.
-Unlike those with bulimia who tend to eat an excessive amount of food before purging, people with purging disorder do not binge before their purging episodes.
+Unlike those with bulimia who tend to eat an excessive amount of food before purging, people with purging disordered eating do not binge before their purging episodes.

-Although purging disorder is less common than other eating disorders, it can have a devastating effect on a person’s physical and mental health as well as their relationships with others.
-Receiving purging disorder treatment can assist these individuals in recognizing the causes and triggers of their disease.
+Although purging is less common than other forms of disordered eating, it can have a devastating effect on a person’s physical and mental health as well as their relationships with others.
+Receiving purging disordered eating treatment can assist these individuals in recognizing the causes and triggers of their disease.
 It can also provide them with strategies to adjust their body image.

-Symptoms that are common in people with purging disorder include the following:
+Symptoms that are common in people with purging disordered eating include the following:

 - Behaviors such as always going to the bathroom after eating and over-using laxatives